Homecoming Queen?

-"Homecoming Queen?" (stylized in all lowercase) is a by American country pop singer Kelsea Ballerini, released on September 6, 2019, as the lead single from her third studio album Kelsea, which was released on March 20, 2020.
+"Homecoming Queen?" (stylized in all lowercase) is a song by American country pop singer Kelsea Ballerini, released on September 6, 2019, as the lead single from her third studio album Kelsea, which was released on March 20, 2020.
 Ballerini co-wrote the song with Jimmy Robbins and Nicolle Galyon.
 "Homecoming Queen?" peaked at numbers 14 and 17 on both the Hot Country Songs and Country Airplay charts respectively.
 It also reached number 65 on the Hot 100 chart.
 It was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 70,000 copies as of February 2020.
 The song achieved similar prominence in Canada, reaching number 15 on the Country chart and number 35 on the All-Format chart.
 The accompanying music video for the song, directed by Shane Drake, features Ballerini in a dressing room as she goes from a glamorous image to a more stripped down look.
 An alternate recording of the song is also included on Ballerini's first remix album, Ballerini.